FabricMC/fabric-docs/develop/items/spawn-egg.md

 Spawn eggs are items that are used to spawn the corresponding mob.
 When creating spawn eggs, the following questions need to be answered:

 - Which `MobEntity` should be spawned?
-- What colors should shell and dots be?
+- What colors should the shell and dots be?
 - What should your spawn egg item be named?

 ## Simplify Registering Spawn Egg Items {#simplify-registering-spawn-egg-items}